 - Discuss the meaning of difficult or usual words and encourage your child to use these new words in sentences when talking to you.
 Discuss their meaning in context and other ways of using them, as well as other words that mean the same.

-– Ask questions about the characters, the plot, the ending of the book and whether your child enjoyed it.
-If your child is not enjoying a story, stop reading it and ask them to change the book.
+- Ask questions about the characters, the plot, the ending of the book and whether your child enjoyed it.

 - Try and make sure that your child reads a range of different books, not always stories, and not always the same type of stories.